Rubber-tyred metro

 A rubber-tyred metro or rubber-tired metro is a form of rapid transit system that uses a mix of road and rail technology.
-The vehicles have wheels with rubber tires that run on rolling pads inside guide bars for traction, as well as traditional railway steel wheels with deep flanges on steel tracks for guidance through conventional switches as well as guidance in case a tyre fails.
+The vehicles have wheels with rubber tires that run on a roll way inside guide bars for traction.
+Traditional, flanged steel wheels running on rail tracks provide guidance through switches and act as backup if tyres fail.
 Most rubber-tyred trains are purpose-built and designed for the system on which they operate.
 Guided buses are sometimes referred to as 'trams on tyres', and compared to rubber-tyred metros.